Purchasing Homeowners Insurance as a Dog Owner

 Do All Insurance Companies Discriminate Against Breeds?

-While most insurance companies still consider certain dog breeds as high risk for loss, some insurance companies are beginning to move away from rejecting coverage for dog breeds.
+While most insurance companies still consider certain dog breeds as high risk for loss, others are moving away from rejecting coverage for certain dog owners.
 Examples of such companies include:

 Many of these companies will approve coverage for high-risk breed owners by conducting a meet and greet to verify the dog's temperament.
-Completing training courses with your dog, such as the Canine Good Citizen program, proves to your insurance carrier that your dog is well behaved and low risk.
+Completing training courses with your dog, such as the Canine Good Citizen program, proves to your insurance carrier that your dog is well behaved.
 You can also buy a separate Canine Liability policy with Kingstone Insurance for canine or dog liability coverage.
 The dog liability coverage comes in the form of a floater over your primary home insurance policy.

 Make Sure You're Dog Liability Coverage Is Active